 In short, by taking up RE alternatives the trend of rising CO2 can be managed and reduced.

 By incorporating RE technologies into your business or home you will reduce CO2 emissions and running costs compared to oil and gas.
 Because RE is produced on-site, this leads to increased independence and security of supply and greater energy price stability.

 - * GSHP are highly reliable and long-lived systems.
 Closed loop pipework in trenches or boreholes will last for 100 years or more and are considered as heating infrastructure in the same way as gas pipelines and power cables have been for many years.

 - ** Running costs for GSHP systems are similar to mains gas boilers, but very much cheaper than LPG, oil or direct electric heating.

 An Introduction to ground source heating by John Findlay

 Current renewable schemes and policies

-- The renewable heat incentive (RHI) will come to an end in March 2022 for domestic installations and March 2021 for non-domestic (although tariff guarantees to extend this are still available).
+- The renewable heat incentive (RHI) came to an end in March 2022 for domestic installations and March 2021 for non-domestic.

 - The Department for Business, Energy and Industrial Strategy (BEIS) has recently launched the Public Sector Decarbonisation Scheme (referred to as the Grant Scheme) which will be delivered by Salix.
 The Grant Scheme will offer £1bn of grant funding for capital energy efficiency and heat decarbonisation projects within public sector non-domestic buildings.